How to Watch SL vs NZ Today Match Live TV Broadcast and Streaming? - ExBulletin

 How to Watch SL vs NZ Today Match Live TV Broadcast and Streaming?

-Sri Lanka vs New Zealand 2nd ODI live cricket score streaming online: Charith Aslanka-led Sri Lanka will take on Mitchell Santner's New Zealand in the second three-match One-day International at the Pallekele International Cricket Stadium on Sunday.
+Sri Lanka vs New Zealand 3rd ODI live cricket score streaming online: Charith Aslanka-led Sri Lanka will take on Mitchell Santner's New Zealand in the third and final one-day international at the Pallekele International Cricket Stadium on Sunday.

-Sri Lanka leads the series 1-0 after a 45-run win in the opening match.
+Sri Lanka took an unassailable 2-0 lead in the three-match series, with the final match also taking place in Pallekele on Tuesday.
+Sri Lanka won the first one-day international by 45 runs after rain disrupted the match in Dambulla.
+Kusal Mendis hit a patient 74 not out as Sri Lanka defeated New Zealand by three wickets under the DLS method with six balls to spare on Sunday in the rain-affected second ODI.

 Check out the streaming details ahead of the second match:

-The second ODI between SL vs NZ will be played at the Pallekele International Cricket Stadium on Sunday, November 17.
+The third ODI between SL vs NZ will be played at the Pallekele International Cricket Stadium on Tuesday, November 19.

 The match will start at 2:30 PM IST with the toss at 2:00 PM IST.

-Where can you watch the 2nd ODI match between Sri Lanka and New Zealand on TV?
+Where can you watch the third ODI match between Sri Lanka and New Zealand on television?

-The second ODI between Sri Lanka and New Zealand will be broadcast live on Sony Sports Network in India.
+The third ODI between Sri Lanka and New Zealand will be broadcast live on Sony Sports Network in India.

-Where can you watch Sri Lanka vs New Zealand, 2nd ODI match?
+Where can you watch Sri Lanka vs New Zealand 3rd ODI match?

 Indian fans can watch the live streaming via the Sony app.